arma-events/docs/src/en/users.md

 ### Naming

 The **display name** and the **handle** are mostly identical after first login.
 Not allowed characters have been removed or replaced in the handle and the length has been limited.
-Both the display name and the handle can be changed later individually.
+Both the display name and the handle can be changed later independently.

 Set your **display name** to any string that is less or equal 50 unicode characters.
 The display name is the one that is displayed on **arma.events** most of the time.
 You can share the same display name with other users.